thenativeweb/eventsourcingdb-client-dotnet/README.md

 var client = new Client(url, apiToken);
 ```

-Then call the `PingAsync` function to check whether the instance is reachable.
-If it is not, the function will throw an exception:
+Then call the `PingAsync` method to check whether the instance is reachable.
+If it is not, the method will throw an exception:

 ```csharp
 await client.PingAsync();
 ```

+Optionally, you might provide a `CancellationToken`.

 *Note that `PingAsync` does not require authentication, so the call may succeed even if the API token is invalid.*

 ### Using Testcontainers

-Import the `Container` class, create an instance, call the `StartAsync` function to run a test container, get a client, run your test code, and finally call the `StopAsync` function to stop the test container:
+Import the `Container` class, create an instance, call the `StartAsync` method to run a test container, get a client, run your test code, and finally call the `StopAsync` method to stop the test container:

 ```csharp
 using EventSourcingDb;